Last chance to lock in current prices this weekend. Due to global events, some prices will increase from Monday 1st June 2026.

 Primer 100 is a thick, high-quality product.
 To get the full consumption out of the bottle, you may need a little water.
 Add up to 10% water & shake to get all of the primer out of the container.

-On freshly laid concrete, screed, self-leveller or fresh plaster use Primer 100 mixed with water at a ratio of 50:50 before applying a neat coat.
+On highly absorbent surfaces, like freshly laid concrete or fresh plaster, use Primer 100 mixed with water at a ratio of 50:50 before applying a neat coat.
 Similar to a mist coat of paint, this will prevent the primer from sitting on the surface and create a strong bond between surface and microcement.
 The primer needs to sink into the substrate to take hold, which is where the water comes in.

 After around 1 hour it should be dry enough to take a neat coat of Primer 100.
-If the substrate is very absorbent, you might need to buy more primer to complete this stage.
+If the substrate is very absorbent, you might need extra primer to complete this stage.

 Leave to Dry

 Leave the primer to dry.
 This should take around 1 hour.
-Primer 100 will loose it’s tack after 8 hours, so you will need to make sure you apply your base coat within 8 hours or apply another coat of re-prime.
+Primer 100 will lose it’s tack after 12 hours, so you will need to make sure you apply the 1st base coat within 12 hours or apply another coat of Primer 100 when you are ready to start the base coats.

 When to Choose High Performance Primer

-This primer helps to inhibit moisture and stains from transferring through from your substrate.
+This primer also helps to inhibit moisture and stains from transferring through from your substrate.

 If you think you need High Performance Primer but haven’t got it in your kit, the products are also available to buy separately.